albertywu/flowshift/README.md

 # Flowshift
 Flowshift is a toolkit for for transforming [flow](https://flow.org/) to [typescript](http://www.typescriptlang.org/).

-It utilizes a plugin-based architecture, so you can choose exactly what modifications you want.
+It utilizes a plugin-based architecture, which means codemods can easily be tested in isolation.
 Each plugin will perform a transformation for a specific feature.
 The best way to understand what a [plugin](https://github.com/albertywu/flowshift/blob/master/plugins/generic-bounds/generic-bounds.js) does is to check out its associated [test file](https://github.com/albertywu/flowshift/blob/master/plugins/generic-bounds/__tests__/basics.js).

 # Todo
 - [x] exact types removal
 - [x] covariance notation `+ -> readonly`
+- [x] generics
-- [x] generics basics (bounded polymorphism)
+  - [x] basics
-- [ ] generics corner-cases
+  - [x] bounded polymorphism
 - [ ] maybe & nullable types
 - [ ] type casting
 - [ ] imports squashing